mjaschen/urlwatch-docker/README.md

 ## Setup

-1. add URLs to `data/urls.yaml` (see `data/urls.example.yaml` for two simple examples or take a look at the [Jobs section](https://urlwatch.readthedocs.io/en/latest/jobs.html) in the *urlwatch* documentation for all details)
+1. add URLs to `data/urls.yaml` (see `data/urls.example.yaml` for two simple examples or see the [Jobs section](https://urlwatch.readthedocs.io/en/latest/jobs.html) in the *urlwatch* documentation for all details)
 1. copy `data/urlwatch.template.yaml` to `data/urlwatch.yaml` and configure at least one reporter (e.g. SMTP account details)
 1. run *urlwatch*: